woojoo666/arcana-notes/Readme.md

 ### Cloning and Implicit Parameters

 Axis is a prototypal language.
-So any object can be "cloned", allowing we to specify new properties and overwrite old ones.
+So any object can be "cloned" to create a new object, where we can specify new properties and overwrite old ones, while inheriting the rest.
 This is extremely similar to the concept of "extending classes" in object-oriented languages.
-For example, let's start with a simple object called `division`

-	// define an object
-	division:
+For example:

+	division: p, q >>      // declare two "parameters", p and q
 		quotient: p / q
 		remainder: p % q

+`division` is an object, so we can access its properties.
+However, since `p` and `q` are undefined, it's pretty useless.

 	division.p             // returns undefined
 	division.remainder     // returns undefined

+However, we can clone `division` and provide values for `p` and `q`.

 	result: division(p: 16, q: 7)   // clone the object, overriding p and q
 	result.remainder                // returns 16 modulo 7, aka 2

-Let's break this down.
-First, notice that in the `division` object, `p` and `q` are not defined yet.
-This is actually valid syntax, and just means that `quotient` and `remainder` will be undefined as well.
-Note that if we wanted to, we could explicitly declare parameters using `>>` like so
+Unnamed arguments are mapped to the parameters in the order they were declared.

+	result2: division(10, 2)    // 10 gets mapped to p, 3 gets mapped to q
+	result2.quotient            // returns 5

+Declaring parameters is actually optional.
+If we referenced variables that are not defined in the scope, we are implicitly declaring parameters.
+The order in which these variables are referenced, determines the parameter order (when mapping unnamed arguments).
+For example, we could have also defined `division` like this:

-	division: p, q >>
+	division:
-		quotient: p / q
+		quotient: p / q        // since `p` and `q` aren't in scope, they are implicit parameters
 		remainder: p % q

-However, this is not necessary.
-By referencing variables that are not defined in the scope, we are implicitly declaring parameters.
-Then, when we "clone" the object, we can provide values for these parameters.
-Which is exactly what we did for `result`, providing values for `p` and `q`, and we can see that `quotient` and `remainder` automatically adjusted to use those new values.

-We also don't need to provide names for the arguments we pass in.
-For example, we could have done `division(16, 7)`.
-These arguments would automatically map to the implicit paramters, in the order that the parameters show up in the object definition (so since `p` shows up first in `division`, then `p` is the first parameter, and will be mapped to the value `16`).
-Though if we want, we can use `>>` to explicitly declare the parameter order.
+	result: division(10, 2)    // 10 gets mapped to p, 3 gets mapped to q
+	result.quotient            // returns 5

-Cloning can do much more than just provide values for parameters, though.
+Cloning can do much more than just provide values for parameters.
 We can also use cloning to overwrite existing properties, and define new properties and behavior.
-All of this is done within the "arguments" of the clone operation, `someObject(<arguments>)`.
-Here is another example that is reminiscent of classical object-oriented inheritance
+All of this is done within the arguments of the clone operation.

 	Person:
-		>> name
+		name >>
-		greeting: "hello my name is " + name + "."
+		greeting: "hello my name is " + name

 	Student: Person
-		>> name, school
+		name, school >>
-		greeting: Person.greeting(name) + " I go to " + school + "."
+		greeting: Person.greeting(name) + ".
+I go to " + school

-An important way to think about defining or extending objects, is that **any behavior defined inside the braces will be duplicated during cloning**.
-So for example, if we have

-	joe: Student("Joe", "Harvard", console.log(this.greeting)->)    // create a new student, and automatically print his greeting to console
+	alice: Student("Alice", "Harvard", console.log(this.greeting)->)    // create a new student, and automatically print her greeting to console
-	bob: joe(name: "bob")                                           // creates a new student and also log his greeting
+	bob: joe(name: "Bob")                                               // creates a student with the same behavior as alice, so he also logs his own greeting

-notice that when we clone `joe` to create `bob`, the function `console.log(this.greeting)->` will be called again.
+Notice that when we clone `alice` to create `bob`, the function `console.log(this.greeting)->` will be called again.
 This might seem counter-intuitive, because in imperative languages, function calls are executed before they are passed as arguments.
 However, remember that this is not a function call, we are extending an object, and defining new behavior.
-This distinction becomes extremely important in the later sections "Insertion" and "Templates", but don't worry, those sections explain this in more detail.

 ### Insertion and Collectors

 We can declare a `collector`, which allows us to insert values to it from anywhere using the `<:` operator.
-For example
+For example:

 	foo: collector

-	for num in (1 2 3)
+	foo <: 1
-		foo <: num * num
+	foo <: 2

-	console.log(foo)->       // will print "(1 4 9)"
+	console.log(foo)->       // insertions are unordered, so this could print "(1 2)" or "(2 1)"

-It's important to note that insertions are unordered.
-The collector acts on an unordered set of all items inserted.
-Insertions make it easy to construct objects, without introducing any unnecessary order.
+Collectors make it easy to "construct" objects like we would in imperative languages.
+It's also important to remember that insertions are unordered, just like object properties and pretty much everything else in Axis.

-Note that you can insert to any object, no restrictions.
-However, by default, objects ignore insertions, so any insertions would not affect the object.
-In order for insertions to have an effect, the object has to either be a `collector` or any object that extends a `collector`.
+We can insert to any object, no restrictions.
+However, by default, objects ignore insertions.
+In order for insertions to have an effect, the object has to be a `collector` or any object that extends a `collector`.
 There are many useful ways we can declare a collector.
 For example:

-	sum: collector(+)     // collector(fn) will apply fn to all insertions and return the output
+	sum: collector(+)     // collector(<some function>) will apply the function to all insertions

 	for num in (1 2 3)
 		foo <: num * num